Universal Soldier (1971 film): Development

-Shooting
+Filming

 Filming took place in London in November and December 1970.
 Some scenes were shot in Finch's, a pub in Portobello Road which had been popular with real mercenaries.
 The British Army refused to loan their barracks for a scene involving a peace demonstration.
 The scene in an arms factory was shot in a factory near London.

 Lazenby said the film was made with an improvisational style:

 We wrote it as we went along, watching just what each member of the cast could best do, and adapting accordingly.
 We tell the actors the idea of a scene, but let them speak it in their own words.
 There are no elocution experts around our outfit and no one talks in that foreign Hollywood language, which has nothing to do with how people speak in the street.
 This way the characters don't sound like actors.
 It will be a strange experience, seeing my film, but I hope it will be entertaining as well as having something to say.
 Perhaps there will be many young people who will say we haven't gone far enough out of the old technique.
 Well, if I could put on the screen what is in my head, I would never get it down at all.

 "We did it as we went along", Lazenby said later."There was a script but we didn’t follow it – we were all smoking wacky tobacco."

 Germaine Greer appeared as Clara Bowden, wife of Derek Bowden, played by the film's director Cy Endfield.
 "She is a most interesting person with a lot of fresh ideas", said Lazenby.
 "Working with people like her is a far greater experience than working with run- of-the-mill actors who think of nothing but their own careers."

 Lazenby's girlfriend in the film was played by his real-life girlfriend at the time.
 The two of them later married.

 After finishing the main shoot, Lazenby returned to Australia for a brief visit where he told a reporter: